 Determine which logs to monitor with SEM

-Before you begin monitoring logs with Security Event Manager, SolarWinds recommends that you decide which logs to monitor.
+Before you begin monitoring logs with Security Event Manager, SolarWinds recommends you decide which logs to monitor.
 You should avoid an everything, all at once approach as it is easy to become overwhelmed when all log data is sent to SEM.
 This section outlines strategies to determine which logs to monitor.